 The answer is yes, to some extent, if we eat enough of certain types of food such as fermented foods or certain cheeses: Parmigiano cheese, for example, can have up to 10 million CFU of viable lactic acid bacteria per gram.

-And a good way to maintain a healthy balance of flora in the mouth, gut and the whole body is to drastically limit or completely cut out sugary food and drinks and to add probiotic-laden foods and drinks and fermented foods daily because the evidence for this improving overall health seems proven in one research paper after another.
+Drastically limit or completely cut out sugary food and drinks is an excellent way to maintain a healthy balance of flora in the mouth, gut and the whole body.
+Consider also adding probiotic-laden foods and beverages and fermented foods daily because the evidence for this overall improving health seems proven in one research paper after another.

 But the problem, as we know is the word “daily” and most people, leading busy lives find that an easier way to ensure a healthy balance systemically is to supplement with a quality probiotic.

 For the vast majority of people, daily probiotics produce wonderful health benefits.
-However, it is advised to not take L.Rhamnosus supplementation if you are suffering from short-bowel syndrome, a weakened immune system or if pregnant or breastfeeding.
+It is advised not take L.Rhamnosus supplementation if you suffer from a short-bowel syndrome, a weakened immune system or if pregnant or breastfeeding.

 Lactobacillus Rhamnosus GG clears vancomyc in resistant enterococci